bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 **blockChainConfigUrl**: This is the url of the specified bitcoin node this should match the chain and the type of blockchain specified as **blockChainName**

-Refer to readme for a complete list of optioins for `createWallet`: https://github.com/LtbLightning/bdk-rn#createwallet
+Refer to readme for a complete list of options for `createWallet`: https://github.com/LtbLightning/bdk-rn#createwallet